iGW/byteport-api/README.md

 It is **free** for small volume users, such as hobbyists, academics and start-ups.

+If you would like to build a web-application built upon this API using only HTML and Javascript, you should check out one of our other open git-repositorys: https://github.com/iGW/byteport-application-skeletons for some fully working project skeletons that should get you started in no time.

 ## API documentation
 You can find the API v1 specification here: https://github.com/iGW/byteport-api/blob/master/APIv1.adoc